Enhancing Skills in Play Therapy, Storytelling, and Dance for Professionals Working with Children who are Grieving

 Cost

-The cost includes lunch, the reception, attendance at the sessions, and CE’s.
-Registration closes June 4, 2024.
+The cost includes lunch, the reception, session attendance, and Continuing Education credits.
+Registration closes May 21, 2025.

 NACG Members – $175